 The result is that the legislation is now more comprehensive and the bodies that enforce it now have more power and capability.
 Which will make it harder for any company to escape detection if it is not following the law – wherever it is doing business.
 Around 1,200 UK directors are disqualified each year.
 That’s 100 a month, around 25 a week or, if you prefer, five a day.
 Due to the factors we have just outlined, there is little chance of that figure dropping unless a lot more companies and individuals pay more heed to compliance.

-The new legislation being championed by George Osborne makes compliance an absolute must for anyone working in the financial sector.
-Since the Forex scandal came to light in June 2013, it has become apparent that the practice of colluding with counterparts to push through trades before and during the 60-second windows when the benchmarks were set went on for at least a decade.
+Compliance is an absolute must for anyone working in the financial sector.
+Once the Forex scandal came to light in June 2013, it became apparent that the practice of colluding with counterparts to push through trades before and during the 60-second windows when the benchmarks were set went on for at least a decade.
 For thousands of trading days, the $5.3 trillion a day market in currency was being abused for illicit gain.
 It is clear from the authorities’ actions that those days are over.

 We advise all manner of organisations and individuals on compliance.
 With each potential client, we stress that strong compliance procedures are essential: procedures created, implemented and publicised after a thorough review of all aspects of a company’s or individual’s activities.
 Any such approach has to be thorough.
 These procedures have to be enforced, monitored, reviewed and revised if necessary.
 If they are not, they are likely to be no more effective than having no compliance measures or procedures that have been cobbled together as a token gesture.

-The financial sector has taken a battering in terms of publicity for almost a decade.
-Libor and Forex appear to have confirmed people’s suspicions rather than shocked them.
-But as the Chancellor’s comments in support of this new legislation make clear, the war being waged by the authorities on what they see as rogue elements of the financial sector is not a mere public relations exercise.
+The financial sector has taken a battering in terms of publicity for more than a decade.
+Libor and Forex appeared to have confirmed people’s suspicions rather than shocked them.
+The war being waged by the authorities on what they see as rogue elements of the financial sector is not a mere public relations exercise.
 It is an offensive that is being carried out with legislation and strong enforcement.
 In the face of such an onslaught it would be foolish and costly for those who could potentially be investigated not to make sure they had done everything possible to design out the possibility of wrongdoing in their workplace.

 In an era in which compliance is increasingly becoming a necessity, there will be many in the financial sector who wish to devise an appropriate procedure.
 In the process of doing this, they may well find wrongdoing is being, or has been, carried out in the company’s name.
 If that is the case, they need expert legal advice on how to proceed.